SQLauto/HospitalApplication/README.md

 HospitalApplication
 ===================

-WinForm Application for hospital related business
+WinForm Application for hospital related business.
+Users can add ourselves to system, delete and fetch another personnel.

 Screenshots